Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ## Cloning the GitHub Repository

-If you want to contribute to the MyPSE.ie project, a clone creates a linked copy of the repository that will run on a local machine and the synchronize with the original repo. please follow these steps:
+If you want to contribute to the MyPSE.ie project, You can clone the MyPSE.ie repo.
+A clone creates a linked copy of the repository that will run on a local machine which can then be synchronized with the original repo.
+To clone MyPSE.ie please follow these steps:

 * Signup/Signin to GitHub.